Canop/broot/website/docs/install.md

 !!!
 Note
 	**Windows users:** broot may need additional rights at first use in order to write its configuration file.
 	Some users on Windows also report problems with the colon.
 Remember that a space can be used instead of a colon.
-	You should also use the new Powershell terminal and not the old cmd.exe.
+	You should also use the new Powershell terminal and not the old cmd.exe which isn't supported.

 !!!
 Note
 	If you use cargo and there's a compilation error, it usually means you have an old version of the compiler, and you should update it (for example with `rustup update`).